aimicrocot/microcot-preset/README.md

 — Want it to write like a fanfic, acting on behalf of the user?
 In the bot’s first message, add actions for the user and disable the “No write for the user”.

-— The chat-style and Social Networks is also here
+— The chat-style or immersive RP

 ## For Which Models